+1. Waivers:

-- 1. Waivers: The applicant should submit reasons for which the waiver from submission requirements is sought, and a waiver request form that addresses the criteria in Section 908 for waivers from performance standards. - a) §910.C.1.c.1 High Intensity Soils Survey, Submission requirement.
+- a) §910.C.1.c.1 High Intensity Soils Survey, Submission requirement.

 Septic systems have been designed for three specific areas and test pit analysis at those locations has been provided.
-Six additional test pits across the site were also evaluated. - b) §910.C.1.c.5 Traffic Impact Analysis, Submission requirement.
+Six additional test pits across the site were also evaluated.
+Staff has no technical concerns with the waiver request. - b) §910.C.1.c.5 Traffic Impact Analysis, Submission requirement.

 A traffic impact analysis is required for subdivisions projected to generate more than 140 vehicle trips per day.
-This development proposes to generate 172 trips during a typical weekday. - c) §911.H.1B Groundwater quality, Performance standard.
+This development proposes to generate 172 trips during a typical weekday and is not expected to require any off-site improvements.
+Staff has no technical concerns with the waiver request. - c) §911.H.1B Groundwater quality, Performance standard.

-The applicant submitted a nitrate analysis that shows an increase of the nitrate-nitrogen above 10 mg/L in groundwater at the property boundary for septic systems F and G. - d) §911.M.5.A.6.1 Access Drives.
-Major Private Road Performance standard Access drives for condominium subdivisions shall meet the major private road standard (20 ft travel lane, 2 ft paved shoulder, 2 ft gravel shoulder without curb).
+The applicant submitted a nitrate analysis that shows an increase of the nitrate-nitrogen above 10 mg/L in groundwater at the property boundary for septic systems F and G.

+The request states that public water is available and no known drinking water wells are within the vicinity of the plume.
+Staff recommends that the applicant obtain acknowledgement from the abutter that the nitrate plume will extend across their property or redesign the wastewater disposal system to eliminate the encumbrance. - d) §911.M.5.A.6.1 Access Drives.
+Major Private Road Performance standard.
+Access drives for condominium subdivisions shall meet the major private road standard (20 ft travel lane, 2 ft paved shoulder, 2 ft gravel shoulder without curb).
 The applicant proposes 2-10' travel lanes, 1' paved shoulders on each side, a 5' paved sidewalk on one side, and a 2' grassed shoulder on the non-sidewalk side of the drive.
-This is the same cross section for Phase 1 that was approved by the Planning Board. - 2.
-Complete Application: If waivers from submission requirements are approved, the application is not complete until payment of application fees and escrow, and evidence of financial capacity are submitted.
+This is the same cross section for Phase 1 that was approved by the Planning Board.
+The applicant also proposes a reduction in the tangent length between reverse curves to be less than 100 feet.
+Staff has no technical concerns with the waiver request. - 2.
+Complete Application: Staff notes that the application is not complete until evidence of financial capacity is submitted.